 Cameras take a picture of your license tag as you go through a toll lane.
-If we do not receive a signal from a transponder, and cannot match your license plate to an active account, an unpaid toll notice will be mailed at the address of the owner of the vehicle on file with the Florida Department of Highway Safety and Motor Vehicles, in compliance with Florida Statute.
-Failure to comply with the unpaid toll notice may result in the issuance of a Uniform Traffic Citation.
+If a signal is not received from a transponder, and cannot match your license plate to an active account, an unpaid toll notice or a toll invoice will be mailed to the address of the owner of the vehicle.
+Failure to pay the invoice or comply with the unpaid toll notice may result in the issuance of a Uniform Traffic Citation.

 If you receive an Unpaid Toll Notice or a Uniform Traffic Citation in the mail, please call Sunpass immediately at 888-824-8655 and ask to speak to the violations enforcement section.
 Please have the UTN or UTC number available.

 If you are not a Sunpass, E-Pass, LeeWay or former O-Pass account holder and find yourself in an unattended, dedicated Sunpass lane, please continue through the toll plaza.
 Do not stop and back up, as it is unsafe.

 Mail toll payments or toll violation payments within ten (10) days to the following address, making certain to include vehicle information, including your license plate number:

 Florida's Turnpike Enterprise